A subversion of the most fundamental aspect of Dialogue: whether a character is talking to someone else or not.

 - This strip is a bit of a twist since Roy is actually talking to the person he means to address and that person is actually hearing it, but it still fits since the reader doesn't know that the person he's talking to is too young mentally to understand what he's saying.
 Also the first major Tear Jerker in the series.
 Hoo-boy.

 - In Sluggy Freelance, Bun-bun is once shown lying on a couch talking about his thoughts and problems as if to a therapist, even though he's the last person you'd ever expect to do that.
 It's then revealed that he was talking to someone, because he needed someone to talk to to clear his thoughts - but that someone is Kiki, who immediately forgets everything he said when he shows her some shiny new car keys to play with.
 Bun-bun has also had his ears plugged to block out Kiki's incessant hyperactive chatter in response to what he's been saying.

 - This strip of Adventurers!.
 Khrima is just practicing his Evil Gloating.

-- In Goblin Hollow, Penny is on the phone, talking about how her sister is settling in, and slowly mounting to a screaming rage that her mother had not told her that her sister's best friend had committed suicide, which would explain her problems.
-Last panel shows a goblin asking whether she'll actually dial this time, and Penny saying she thinks she needs another dry run.
+- In Goblin Hollow, Lily is on the phone, talking about how her sister is settling in, and slowly mounting to a screaming rage that her mother had not told her that her sister's best friend had committed suicide, which would explain her problems.
+Last panel shows a goblin asking whether she'll actually dial this time, and Lily saying she thinks she needs another dry run.